-2. Mathematical Modeling.
-To study the transmission dynamics of schistosomiasis, we trace the life cycle of schistosome parasites in three different environments, human biological environment, physical water environment and snail biological environment.
-The life cycle of schistosomiasis was given in Figure 2 and its transmission diagram among humans, snails and physical water was illustrated in Figure 3.
+2. Mathematical modeling.
+To study the seasonal transmission dynamics of schistosomiasis, we trace the life cycle of schistosome parasites in three different environments: human biological environment, physical water environment, and snail biological environment.
+The life cycle of schistosomiasis was given in Figure 2 and its transmission diagram among humans, snails, and miracidia and cercariae is illustrated in Figure 3.